- string

 Less Than (<)

-operator filters keys whose value is less than the given literal.
+operator filters keys whose values are less than the given literal.

 It is applicable to number values.